Chart Library: Building Birst's Visualization System from Scratch

 Extending into Infor.
 Later in my tenure, Birst's charts were adapted into Infor's broader chart builder, which meant redesigning the configuration flows to fit a different product context while preserving what made them powerful in Birst.

-My Process
+Process

 Early on, my manager and I developed a process for how each new chart moved from blank page to shipped product.
 I later taught it to another designer who contributed a couple of charts to the library.
-Each step below also produced specific artifacts that engineering needed to build the chart correctly.
+Each step also produced specific artifacts that engineering needed to build the chart correctly.

 Working with engineering: the math of a chart